Warriors (Imagine Dragons song)

-"Warriors" is a song by American pop rock band Imagine Dragons released along with its music video for the 2014 League of Legends World Championship, as the first annual song designed for a League of Legends World Championship.
-It is a rock and arena rock song, written by the band members, Josh Mosser, and Alex da Kid, the latter of whom produced the song along with the band.
-The song premiered with its music video on the League of Legends YouTube channel on September 17, 2014, and officially released as a single the day after.
-It was also included on the deluxe edition of the band's second studio album, Smoke + Mirrors (2015).
+"Warriors" is a song by American pop rock band Imagine Dragons, released on September 18, 2014, designed for the 2014 League of Legends World Championship.
+The first song designed for a League of Legends World Championship, upon "Warriors", League of Legends began a tradition to release a World Championship song every subsequential year.
+It also appears on the deluxe edition of the band's second studio album, Smoke + Mirrors (2015).
+"Warriors" is a rock, arena rock and industrial rock song, written by the band members, Josh Mosser, and Alex da Kid, the latter of whom produced the song along with the band.
+The lyrics tell a story about "heroes" who built a land "from dust".

-Although "Warriors" did not chart on the Billboard Hot 100, it peaked at number two on the Bubbling Under Hot 100 Singles chart and reached the top 10 on the Hot Rock & Alternative Songs chart, and charted in various other countries, with its highest peak being number seven in Sweden.
-It has since been certified in various countries, including being certified multi-platinum by Pro-Música Brasil, the Swedish Recording Industry Association, and the Recording Industry Association of America.
-The music video for "Warriors" spent years as the most viewed video on the League of Legends YouTube channel until the music video for "Pop/Stars" by K/DA overtook it.
-Since its release, the song has been considered a fan-favorite amongst the League of Legends Worlds songs and often places highly on rankings of them.
-It has also been used in various media, including films and TV shows, and was used as the official song for the 2015 FIFA Women's World Cup.
+The song premiered with its music video on the League of Legends YouTube channel; it showcases a competitive gaming team losing but not giving up until reaching the final.
+It spent years as the most viewed video on the League of Legends YouTube channel until the music video for "Pop/Stars" by K/DA overtook it.
+As of 2024, it was the most-viewed League of Legends World Championship music video.
+"Warriors" is a fan-favorite among the World Championship songs and has placed highly on various rankings of them by publications.
+It has also been used in various media, including films and TV shows, and was the official anthem for the 2015 FIFA Women's World Cup.
 In 2020, League of Legends premiered its tenth season by releasing a cover of "Warriors" with 2WEI and Edda Hayes.